 - Substitute Transportation — When having your car repaired, Endurance will offer you rental car reimbursement.

 - Trip Interruption — If your vehicle breaks down over 100 miles away from your home, Endurance will also help with reimbursement for food and lodging for up to 3 days while your vehicle gets repaired.

-- 1-Year of Endurance Elite Benefits — With a purchase of any vehicle protection plan, you will get one year of Endurance Elite Benefits for free, including perks such as $250 in shopping vouchers, key fob replacement, a personal concierge, and more.
+- 1 Year of Elite Benefits — With a purchase of any vehicle protection plan, you will get 1 year of Endurance Elite Benefits for FREE.

 - Key FOB Replacement — With any one of Endurance’s levels of coverage, you will get one free key fob replacement per year.

 - Tire Repair/Replacement — With an Endurance protection plan, you can get up to two tires replaced or repaired per year.

 If you take a closer look at your service contract for your Endurance protection plan, you will notice a section labeled Cancellations.
 This section outlines how and why Endurance may cancel your protection plan coverage.
 Below are a few of the more common reasons your provider may cancel a protection plan.